marepstein/avamae/README.md

 Time taken: 5hours

-In the time allocated, I found this a challenging exercise, however, I did enjoy having to workout the best ways to replicate an existing website.
+In the time allocated, I found this a challenging exercise, however, enjoyed having to workout the best ways to replicate an existing website.
 It illustrated the importance of planning ahead and prioritizing.
 As a developer, I need to make sure I focus on functionality first, which this has definitley showed me.
 I will continue to work on this project as I would particularly like to further explore the issues surrounding useEffect, as its such a key feature within React.